 M.A.
-IN COUNSELING WITH MENTAL HEALTH COUNSELING/ART THERAPY SPECIALIZATION - CACREP-ACCREDITED; AATA-APPROVED
+IN COUNSELING WITH MENTAL HEALTH COUNSELING/ ART THERAPY SPECIALIZATION - CACREP-ACCREDITED

-The M.A. in Mental Health Counseling with Art Therapy Specialization is a uniquely designed 63-credit interdisciplinary program that prepares students to effectively function as mental heath counselors and art therapists in a variety of human service settings.
+The M.A. in Counseling with Mental Health Counseling/Art Therapy Specialization is a uniquely designed 63-credit interdisciplinary program that prepares students to effectively function as mental heath counselors and art therapists in a variety of human service settings.
 The program integrates the practice of art therapy within the mental health counseling model, reflected in educational philosophy, course readings and course content.
-The program is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and fulfills coursework requirements for licensure in New Jersey as a Professional Counselor and CACREP Standards for Clinical Mental Health Counselors.
-The program is also approved by the American Art Therapy Association (AATA) and fulfills coursework requirements for registration as an art therapist with AATA.
+The program is approved by the American Art Therapy Association and meets educational requirements for registration as an art therapist.
+The program also meets educational requirements to become a Licensed Professional Counselor in New Jersey and is approved by the New Jersey Professional Counselor Examiners Committee.
+Since requirements for counseling licensure differ from state to state, potential applicants from outside New Jersey are advised to contact their state licensing boards for requirements.